 - One device, two functions: EXIT legend + emergency lamp heads in a single listed fixture.

-- UL 924: automatic transfer to battery with ≥ 90-minute runtime at rated load.
+- UL 924: look for a true UL 924 exit sign emergency light combo listing—automatic transfer to battery with ≥ 90-minute runtime at rated load.

 - Speeds inspections: fewer boxes to mount, wire, test, and document.